Botspot/vdesktop/README.md

 See it in action:
 ![animated screen recording](https://i.ibb.co/Y8gHjz8/vdesktop.gif)
 This script is excellent in these situations:
- - Customizing a new Raspbian image: installing packages, configuring raspi-config, installing Chrome Extensions, changing wallpaper, etc.
+ - Customizing a new Raspberry Pi OS image: installing packages, configuring raspi-config, installing Chrome Extensions, changing wallpaper, etc.
- - Migrating to a clean install of Raspbian and want to compare the appearance of both OS'es at once.
+ - Migrating to a clean install of Raspberry Pi OS and want to compare the appearance of both OS'es at once.
  - Run a fresh version of an OS to make a video or to test software compatibility.
  - Running something you might want to undo (such as compiling) and don't want your main OS modified.
  - "Switch" OSes without ever shutting down or swapping SD cards.
- - Running Raspbian Stretch on a Pi 4.
+ - Running Raspberry Pi OS Buster on a Pi 4.
 Note: Vdesktop has been [reported unstable](https://github.com/Botspot/vdesktop/issues/21) running on Ubuntu.

 ## To download: